vinusorout/k8s-setup-local-VMs/docs/04-setup-dns-and-expose-services.md

 **Ingress**
 First of all it is not a service, to expose traffic to external world we need services not ingress, Ingress is used to route traffic within cluster based on routes to other services deployed in our cluster.

+## Why KONG
-Kong is an ingress controller, and provides api-gateway/proxy which reroutes traffic as per the routes in url to different services as per the rules created by ingress object.
-Kong exposed an load balancer service, but as we dont have an external load balancer, we need to update this and use this as ClusterIP services.
+Kong is an ingress controller for processing Ingress objects created in cluster, and provides api-gateway(kube-proxy) service which reroutes traffic as per the routes in url to different services as per the rules created by ingress object.
+Kong creats this service(kube-proxy) as **Load Balancer** service, but as we dont have an external load balancer, we need to update this and use this as **ClusterIP** services.

-Now we need to expose the kong-proxy service we will create a new deployment and service for nginx, and will expose the service on port 80(note while creating our clusters we used a posrt range from 1 to 32767, so we can expose this port 80). in nginx we will create a rule to redirect all the traffic to the kong proxy service.
+Now we need to expose the kong-proxy service, for this we will create a new deployment and service of nginx for reverse proxy, and will expose the service on port **80** (**NOTE**: while creating our cluster, we used a port range from 1 to 32767, so we can expose this nginx service on port 80). in nginx we will create a rule to redirect all the traffic to the kong proxy service.
 ```
 http {
         upstream kong_gateway_proxy {